 So do anti-acid therapies do anything?
 They can be divided into 3 groups, histamine receptor blockers (such as ranitidine), proton pump inhibitors, and others.
 The histamine H2 blockers (H2RB) have been widely used for years, so we have accumulated a lot of observational data, but unfortunately very little scientific useful data, as usual.
 The observational data show that H2RB use is associated with more infections, more NEC, and higher mortality; not very encouraging then.
 So do H2RB at least improve clinical symptoms?
 Well, no. Controlled trials show that GER symptoms improve over time, whether you get H2RB or not.
 Why might acid blockers infections?
 We all swallow billions of bugs every day, this includes babies.
 The stomach contents are usually very acidic, which kills most of the bugs.
 If you block the acid, you let more bugs through and increase infections.
 This is even true in older kids with asthma, a really nice large multi-center RCT in children with asthma was published in JAMA this year, the authors were investigating the common assumption that reflux is an important risk factor for asthmatic episodes, so the idea was that blocking gastric acid should prevent asthma spells, and make the kids better.
 What they actually found was that there was no improvement in asthma at all, but there were more chest infections in the group that had acid blockade.
 The same thing seems to happen with babies that have a clinical diagnosis of GER, when you reduce their acid production, you don’t affect their symptoms, but you do risk an increase in infections.

 One thing that I was reminded about while reviewing the literature for this chapter is some of the other physiological roles of gastric acid, and potential adverse consequences of blocking it: gastric acid is important in the absorption of calcium, magnesium, iron and vitamin B12.
 So, if you block it, you might well worsen bone mineralization and anemia.
 Adults who are on PPIs have more osteoporotic bone fractures; so it is reasonable to think that babies on acid blockers might have more osteopenia as well.
-As far as I know this has not been studied; if anyone has a database that could answer the question please go ahead (and acknowledge my seminal influence in the eventual PNEJM publication! (the prestigious NEJM)) H2 receptor blockers also have behavioral side effects, and interact with other medications.
+As far as I know this has not been studied; if anyone has a database that could answer the question please go ahead (and acknowledge my seminal influence in the eventual PNEJM publication! (the prestigious NEJM)) H2 receptor blockers also have behavioral side effects (other adverse reactions can be found here), and interact with other medications (source: http://sideeffectsofxarelto.org/xareltos-original-study-comparing-the-drug-to-warfarin-appears-to-have-been-skewed/).

 So to summarize: if you think that a baby has clinical signs due to acid reflux you are as likely to be wrong as right; even if you are right you need to be aware of the toxicities, which include potentially, osteopenia, iron deficiency, and an increase in infections and NEC; and even if you are right reducing acid output doesn’t improve symptoms any better than placebo, and also has toxicities, so that causing the risk of getting more troubles like in the prilosec lawsuit settlement case.